- MEN’S RE-EDUCATION PROGRAM

 Before beginning the program, each client signs a contract that sets out expectations for attendance and participation, and consequences for non-compliance.
 The Men’s Re-Education Program coordinator monitors attendance and participation at weekly group sessions.
 Every five weeks, the coordinator sends progress reports to the court, the probation department, and the district attorney’s office.
 If the client was referred by the batterers intervention program in Appleton, reports are also sent to that program’s coordinator.
 All collaborating agencies also receive a copy of the client’s contract and notifications any time a client misses a group session.

 Ongoing support is offered to all participants who complete the program.
 If a participant repeatedly fails to attend, he is removed from the men’s group and returned to the regular court process.
 Clients are formally terminated from the program through a letter to probation, typically after five absences.
 However, the program accepts the majority of terminated clients back into the program following a short jail sanction (often three or four days) or another sanction as determined by probation.
-Probation may revoke a client for noncompliance with the program, but with permission from the Men’s Re-Education Program, probation may allow them to continue in the program.
+Probation may revoke a client for noncompliance with the program, but with permission from the Men’s Re-Education Program, probation may allow them to continue in the program.“My program is not meant to shame offenders but to help them understand that violence is not part of being a Native man.” – Gene Red Hail

 The Men’s Re-Education Program is fully funded by the tribe and has been since its inception.
 The program has not applied for any additional grants.